RE3CON/UV-Kitchen/v2.01.31_mods/readme.md

 <hr>

 ### `mod_fm_radio_64-108mhz.py`
-My contribution: Now a working 64 to 108MHz, and function keys remapping (F+VFO: memory recall, F+FM:scan, F+FC:auto-MR) Extends WFM receive range from 64MHz to 108MHz.
+LarSeN contribution: Now a working 64 to 108MHz, and function keys remapping (F+VFO: memory recall, F+FM:scan, F+FC:auto-MR) Extends WFM receive range from 64MHz to 108MHz.
 <hr>

 ### `mod_increase_backlight_timeout`
-My contribution: Fixed old derpy way to increase backlight expiry time.
+LarSeN contribution: Fixed old derpy way to increase backlight expiry time.
 Now factor is a multiplier*500ms.
 New: Backlight forever if set to 5.
 <hr>

 ### `mod_menu_strings.py`
-My contribution: Edited most of the menu text, messages, and option text to get a better conformity to standards.
+LarSeN contribution: Edited most of the menu text, messages, and option text to get a better conformity to standards.
 A must have.
 <hr>

 ### `mod_mic_gain.py`